 The provisions for impaired and past due exposures relate to the loans to members.

-Past due value is the 'on Statement of Financial Position' loan balances which are past due by 90 days or
+Past due value is the 'on balance sheet' loan balances which are past due by 90 days or more.

 Details are set out in Note 8.